BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**

 - MAY open channels in batches, opening multiple channels in one transaction.
-  - In that case, it would use the largest requested `on_chain_fee_rate` for the batched transaction.
-- MAY implement RBF for channel opening.
-  - In that case, the client will see multiple parallel channel open requests, each one being a different version of the channel opening transaction.

-// Todo: How does RBF work with 0conf?
+  - In this case, the LSP MUST still ensure that the funding transaction gets confirmed after a maximum of `confirms_within_blocks` after the user payment completed.

 ### 5 Channel Object